YieldRay/soda/README.md

 ## Icons

-This library use the [MDI Icon Library](https://pictogrammers.com/library/mdi/)
+This library uses the [MDI Icon Library](https://pictogrammers.com/library/mdi/)
-You can refer it at <https://materialdesignicons.com/>
+You can refer to it at <https://materialdesignicons.com/>

 ```tsx
 import { mdiMagnify } from '@mdi/js'